top of page

 We don’t want to be responsible

 There is no certainty in life.
 And in marketing.
 Bringing something fresh and new means amazing things for you – if it will pay out.
-And a disaster if you loose.
+And a disaster if you lose.
 Not many people like putting more stress into their lives.

 We are wired to search for the group, not stand out from one!